-Does baseline concussion testing really reduce risks to athletes?June 1st, 2011 in Health /
+Does baseline concussion testing really reduce risks to athletes?June 1, 2011 in Medicine & Health / Health

 Baseline concussion tests given to hundreds of thousands of athletes might, paradoxically, increase risks in some cases, according to a Loyola University Health System researcher.